Who can issue a pool fence safety certification?

 Who can issue a pool fence certification?

-TIP: The pool will need to be registered regardless who you use to inspect your pool and receive a pool fence certificate.
+TIP: The pool will need to be registered regardless of who you use to inspect your pool and receive a pool fence certificate.

 register pool nsw